cascadiajs/cascadiajs/app/markdown/2025/schedule.md

 <script id="luma-checkout" src="https://embed.lu.ma/checkout-button.js"></script>

-#### Outdoor Activities
+#### Pickleball

-Get out and about in Seattle with some fellow attendees!
-Whether you're into running a 5k, playing pickleball, or a chill hike, we'll have an activity for you.
+Want to spend some time outside dinking with your conference buddies?
+We've reserved some courts and will have paddles/balls for you to use.
+No experience necessary!
 More information coming soon.